Yashtandon98/Quiz-Up/README.md

-# quizz
+# Quiz-Up

-A new Flutter project.
+A basic true and false App made using Flutter.

 ## Getting Started